biobakery/humann/doc/UserManual.md

 * **Comprehensive translated search** is selected by using a comprehensive protein database.
 These databases (which come in UniRef90 and UniRef50 flavors) have not been filtered, and are quite large (millions of sequences).
 Comprehensive search aims to explain as many sample reads as possible using reference-based approaches.
 Comprehensive search takes ~5x longer than filtered search [a difference of 5 versus 25 CPU-hours for a 10M read sample (using DIAMOND and UniRef50)].
 Memory requirements are also larger for the larger database, though the increase is sublinear.

-See [below](#markdown-header-download-a-translated-search-database) for instructions on how to acquire a translated search database.
+See [above](#markdown-header-download-a-translated-search-database) for instructions on how to acquire a translated search database.

 #### Which translated search scope should I pick? ####